 You will also get to see the black lava rock caps on the top of the cliffsides and ridges in the park.

 Zion National Park is not the best place for winter sports.
 There is a park only 30 minutes away and you can enjoy sledding throughout the year here.

 Head for a day trip to Coral Pink Sand Dunes State Park which has more than 3,700 acres of land and is covered in pink-hued sand dunes that were formed more than 10,000 years ago.
 The dunes are formed due to the erosion of the pink-colored Navajo Sandstone that surrounds the park.

-When you head to the Moquith Mountains, you will see the wind pick up the loose particles of sand and drop them in the dunes.
+When you head to the Moquith Mountains, you will see the wind pick up the loose particles of sand and drop them on the dunes.
 It is a sight to behold.
-The park also offers an opportunity for camping, hiking, photography, and off-roading making it one of the top day trips from Zion National Park.
+The park also offers an opportunity for camping, hiking, photography, and off-roading making it one of the best day trips from Zion National Park.

 If sledding is not something you enjoy, engage in off-roading with UTVs and ATVs or go hiking.